 But where do you start?
 What do you say?
 What should be your opening sentence?
 There are good and bad personal statements, so read our guide to help make yours the best it can be.

 Before writing your personal statement it’s worth doing a bit of research to find out what your choice universities are looking for and what will make you stand out from the competition.

 Whilst “personal statement” makes it sound like it’s a biography about you, some of the best personal statements we’ve seen are more like a mini essay related to the course.
 Think about what areas of the subject you enjoy and tell us what you understand about them; we want to know your thoughts about them and why you think that.
 Show us your passion, knowledge and skills by demonstrating your engagement with the subject.
-Think about how you can back up what you say.
+Think about how you can back up what you say and that you can critically engage with your subject.
 If you got excited about a course because of an article or book you read, or a lecture you went to, tell us about it!

 Most of the statement should be about the subject you want to study, but we also like to hear a little bit about what you get involved in outside of your studies.
 We know that some of our applicants work part time, have carer responsibilities or perhaps are involved in high level sport, music or drama, for example, and it’s exciting to see applicants who are successful with their studies whilst also balancing other demands on their time as there’s a lot to get involved with at Durham.
 If you have relevant interests to your course then we’d like to hear about those too, for example if you’re applying to an education course and have been involved in tutoring other students.